Back home from drug rehab, Delhi man kills parents, grandmother, sister | Law-Order

 - India

-A 25-year-old drug-addict allegedly stabbed his parents, sister and grandmother to death in southwest Delhi's Palam days after returning from a rehabilitation centre, police said on Wednesday.
+Days after returning from a rehabilitation centre, a 25-year-old drug-addict allegedly stabbed his parents, sister and grandmother to death in southwest Delhi's Palam, police said on Wednesday.

-Keshav killed his entire family Tuesday night following a quarrel, officials said, adding the bodies were found in separate rooms at their home with blood all over.
+Keshav killed his entire family Tuesday night following a quarrel, officials said, adding their bodies were found in separate rooms at their home with blood all over.

-As Keshav went on the stabbing spree, the screams of his family members alerted some relatives, who live in the same building, and neighbours.
+As Keshav went on the stabbing spree, the screams of his family members alerted some of their relatives, who live in the same building, and neighbours.

 Deputy Commissioner of Police (southwest) Manoj C said when a police team reached there it found four members of the family dead.